pkmn/0-ERROR/src/tools/README.md

           └── YYYY-MM-DD.7z
               └── battle-format-N.log.json

-  The script then writes a row for each log to standard out in the little-endian binary format detailed below:
+  The script then writes a row for each log to standard out in the native-endian binary format detailed below:

   | Start | End    | Data                                                    |